Xwilarg/Euphonia/README.md

 Once this is done, go to [your website]/tools.php and enter your password, then write the value returned in data/credentials.json

 ## Updating Euphonia
-With docker, update the files and run `docker compose build --no-cache`
+With docker, update the files and run `docker compose build --no-cache` then run `docker compose up -d` again

 ## How to add songs